You can use the

 print("Found 'is' in the string.")

-99% of use cases will be covered using the keyword, in
+99% of use cases will be covered using the keyword, in, which returns True or False:

 'substring' in any_string